junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean choose Cas and both Sam/Dean back to Earth (Sam is a 6-month swaddle, Dean makes the decision)
 >
-> (The Brightest light that save Heaven is Dean+Sam's love to the world/Cas and their willingness of self-sacrifice)
+> (The Brightest light that save Heaven and world is Dean+Sam's love to the world/Cas and their willingness of self-sacrifice)

 #### draft notes